Testing Mozilla.org

 • Text not overlapping graphic.

-• Terminology consistent with product, and among web pages.
+• Terminology consistent with product across web pages.

 • Product names comply to Mozilla guideline and adhere to what the community has agreed to.